 ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of tumor.
 To see other pages, use the menu on the side of your screen.

-For most types of cancer, a risk factor describes anything that increases a person’s chance of developing cancer.
-Although risk factors often influence the development of cancer, most do not directly cause cancer.
+For most types of cancer, a risk factor is anything that increases a person’s chance of developing cancer.
+Although risk factors can influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
-For neuroblastoma, the term “risk factor” is more commonly used to describe the factors that are used to predict how the tumor will grow and how well treatment will work (see Staging and Risk Grouping ).
+For neuroblastoma, the term “risk factor” is more commonly used to describe the factors that are used to predict how the tumor will grow and how well treatment will work (see Stages ).

 Family history and genetic predisposition

 Approximately 1% to 2% of children with neuroblastoma have a family history of the disease.
 Children with an inherited likelihood of neuroblastoma tend to develop the disease, on average, nine to thirteen months earlier than other children with neuroblastoma.
 In children who have a family history of neuroblastoma, the disease may occur in two or more organs.

 Neuroblastoma tumors have been diagnosed in patients with congenital central hypoventilation syndrome (CCHS), a unique disorder of breathing control associated with Hirschsprung disease (HSCR).
 CCHS results from germline mutations (a mutation passed directly from parent to child) in the paired-like homeobox (PHOX) 2B gene.
 Germline PHOX2B alterations are present in the tumors of people with neuroblastoma and with CCHS and/or Hirschsprung disease.
 Rare germline PHOX2B mutations have also been found in patients who are genetically predisposed to neuroblastoma.